Interoperability – The Double Premise for a LMS/LCMS

 If your potential vendor tells you they never have any interoperability issues with 3rd party off the shelf content or developer content (i.e. built by another party – developer for you or your company) and that it integrates without a hitch, I seriously doubt it.

 Anyone in this industry knows that interoperability sounds fantastic, but you will face challenges, regardless of your LMS/LCMS vendor – small, medium or large.
-Doesn’t matter.
+It doesn’t matter.

 Bring in the Moving Truck

-If you are moving your courses (excluding your rapid e-learning software courses, such as those built in Articulate or Captivate or whatever – and your new LCMS/LMS vendor accepts them) from your current LMS/LCMS vendor into your new LMS/LCMS vendor, 99% of the time you will face interoperability issues.
+If you are moving your courses (excluding your rapid e-learning software courses, such as those built in Articulate or Captivate or whatever – and your new LCMS/LMS vendor accepts them) from your current LMS/LCMS vendor into your new LMS/LCMS vendor, a percentage of the time, it will not work without any issues.

 Can it be fixed?